jaltfeld/timeRmanagement/readme.md

 ## Multiple Timers – Clearing only specific timers

-If you have multiple timers set with timeRmanagement & would like to clear more than one but not all the convenience method can still be referenced but in order to zero in on the timers you would like to destroy and leave the rest, an array of destroyable timers must be passed in as a second argument...
+If you have multiple timers set with timeRmanagement & would like to clear more than one but not all, the convenience method can still be referenced - but in order to zero in on the timers you would like to destroy, and leave the rest, an array of destroyable timers must be passed in as a second argument...

 ```html
   // set timers